Gilles Bertould

 Gilles Bertould (born 16 May 1949) is a former French athlete who competed mainly in the 400 metres.

-He competed for France in the 1972 Summer Olympics held in Munich, Germany in the 4 × 400 metre relay where he won the bronze medal with his team mates Daniel Velasques, Francis Kerbiriou, and Jacques Carette.
+He competed for France in the 1972 Summer Olympics held in Munich, Germany in the 4 × 400 metre relay where he won the bronze medal with his teammates Daniel Velasques, Francis Kerbiriou, and Jacques Carette.

 He continues to hold the French Junior record of 46.31, which he achieved at the Mexican Olympic Games.